 Frankfort’s municipal utilities – electric, water, wastewater, sewer and stormwater — are managed by the five-member Utility Service Board.
 The lagoons also are overseen by this entity.
-Residents and businesses can pay their utility bills online or in person at the billing office at 16 North Main Street.
+Residents and businesses can pay their utility bills online or in person at the billing office at 1405 E Wabash Street.

 To report the illegal dumping of chemicals, heavy erosion from constructions sites, heavily polluted water, or other illegal connections to the storm system (such as septic tank discharges or washing machine wash water), please call the City of Frankfort Storm Water Hotline.
-The Sewer Department Office will accept storm water hotline calls at phone number 765-654-8343 between the hours of 7am and 4pm, Monday through Friday.
-Callers are required to give their name and contact information so that storm water problems can be tracked as they are resolved.
-Emergencies such as chemicals spills should still be reported to 911.
+The Sewer Department Office will accept storm-water hotline calls at phone number 765-654-8343 between the hours of 7 am and 4 pm, Monday through Friday.
+Callers are required to give their name and contact information so that storm-water problems can be tracked as they are resolved.
+Emergencies such as chemical spills should still be reported to 911.

 Plan Review & Construction Projects